zapier/zapier-platform/packages/cli/README-source.md

 plan for 4xx and 5xx responses from APIs.
 Without proper handling, errors often have incomprehensible messages for end users, or possibly go uncaught.

-Zapier provides a couple tools to help with error handling.
+Zapier provides a couple of tools to help with error handling.
 First is the `afterResponse` middleware ([docs](#using-http-middleware)), which provides a hook for processing all responses from HTTP calls.
 Second is `response.throwForStatus()` ([docs](#http-response-object)), which throws an error if the response status indicates